David Durrheim: Career

 During this period he piloted an adapted version of the southern African syndromic surveillance system in partnership with the Tuvalu Department of Health.
 In March 2010 this syndromic surveillance system was successfully expanded across all Pacific Island Countries and Areas (PICs) to meet the requirements of the International Health Regulations.

 From 2009 and until 2012, Durrheim served as member of the Strategic Advisory Group of Experts (SAGE) on Immunisation advising the Director-General of the World Health Organization.
 He also served on multiple SAGE working groups including: Vaccination in humanitarian emergencies; meningococcal vaccines; measles and rubella vaccines; Ebola vaccine and vaccination; and COVID-19 vaccines.

 Durrheim and two of his doctoral scholars established Australia's longest running One Health Network in 2005.
 He and his team have continued to innovate with crowd-sourced syndrome surveillance, most notably in tracking influenza-like illness in multiple countries and adverse events following immunisation in Australia.

 Community research conducted by his team in the wake of the 2007 New South Wales storms led to the recommendation that all states and territories have formal arrangements with the Australian Broadcasting Corporation (ABC) for providing emergency health information during disasters.

 His contribution and reflections on the Australian response to the COVID-19 pandemic form part of the National Library of Australia COVID-19 Oral History Project.
-He has also contributed to a number of insightful publications to ensure that lessons learnt are not lost for the next inevitable pandemic response.
+He has also contributed to a number of publications to ensure that lessons learnt are not lost for the next inevitable pandemic response.